About the Secure Firewall App for Splunk

 -

-Supported Splunk versions and other compatibility information are here: https://splunkbase.splunk.com/app/4388/.
+For supported Splunk versions and other compatibility information, see https://splunkbase.splunk.com/app/4388/.

 -

-Before you can use this app, your Firepower event data must be in Splunk.
+Before you can use this app, ensure that your management center event data is available in Splunk.

-To bring your Firepower data into Splunk, use the Cisco Secure eStreamer Client Add-On for Splunk (formerly known as the Cisco eStreamer eNcore Add-on for Splunk.)
+To bring your management center data into Splunk, use the Cisco Secure eStreamer Client Add-On for Splunk (formerly, the Cisco eStreamer eNcore Add-on for Splunk).
 This technical add-on (TA) is available from https://splunkbase.splunk.com/app/3662/.

 Documentation for this TA is available from https://www.cisco.com/c/en/us/support/security/defense-center/products-programming-reference-guides-list.html.